sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ### Writing Sentences with OperableSentenceFactory

-Next, you'll also find `OperableSentenceFactory` in `SentenceCreation`.
+The `SentenceCreation` namespace also contains a static class called `OperableSentenceFactory`.
 It works similarly to `SentenceFactory`, but lets you use operators:

 ```
 using SCFirstOrderLogic;